-Our lot and the lots adjoining it could potentially lose developable land to this Transport Infrastructure Investigations area.
-This could prevent us and other landholders from reasonably developing our lots and threatening optimum employment rates within the Precinct.
+We consider this uncertainty to sterilise around 3ha of IN1 General Industrial land on our lot in the meantime.
+This could prevent us from reasonably developing our site and threatening optimum employment rates within the Precinct.

 2.2 Flooding Controls